dotlang/language/doc/RFE.md

 2. Serialization/Deserialization
 3. assert: `assert(x=1, "x must be 1")` - if failed, exit app
 `=` by default performs deep comparison of data structures.

+? - Add dependent types.
+Applications: binary tree or max-heap or RB tree or abs function as a dependent type, a list of max size N A dependent function's result depends on it's input.
+When that function is invoked or that data type is created, those rules are checked and if they don't match, there will be a runtime error.
+`MyInt := int with (x:int)->x>0`
+`check := (x:int)->x>0`
+`MyInt := int with check`
+What can that piece of code do?
+Is it only supposed to do some checks without any side-effect?
+Can it be (mis)used to work as logging? or security? or caching?
+Not caching.
+Because this is not supposed to add a hidden execution path.
+Maybe we can even say that these rules will be executed in parallel in another thread (note that everything is immutable).
+So they should not interfere with main execution path in any way (change return value or input or ...).
+What about generic types.
+Can we use this to make sure T type in a generic module, has some functions?
+This is already provided in generics section.
+`PFunc := (x:int)->int with (x:int, y:int)->bool { ... }`
+`process: PFunc := (x:int)->int ...`
+So for functions, the check lambda's input is function input + function output. and output will be bool.
+`PosInt := int with (x:int)->x>0`